Central Florida Knights Logo (UCF Knights Logo)

 Central Florida Knights Logo History

 The visual style of the “Central Florida Knights” university department consists of eight logos.
 They are divided into two types: early graphic and later textual.
 This sharp transition was due to design innovations in identity, so the team’s concept, name, and goals were immediately clear to opponents and fans.
-At the same time, not all emblems are colorful, with a predominance of pastel tones.
+At the same time, not all emblems are colorful; most feature pastel tones.
 Among them are dark yellow, olive brown, black, and white.
 The latter often serves as the background.

 What is Central Florida Knights?

 Central Florida Knights (more precisely, UCF Knights) is a sports department with 16 student teams from the University of Central Florida.
-It is located in Orlando, Florida, and participates in the American Athletic Conference, competing in NCAA Division I (FBS).
+It is located in Orlando, Florida, and competes in the American Athletic Conference, an NCAA Division I (FBS) conference.
 Starting in 2023, the organization will also be a member of the Sun Belt and Big 12 conferences.

 1970 – 1979